garnav/OCindle/README.txt

 5. Enter the command source ~/.bash_profile into the terminal.
 6. Enter the command make into the terminal and enjoy the OCindle experience!

-PRECONDITION Do NOT attempt to manipulate the size of the graphics window.
+PRECONDITION: Do NOT attempt to manipulate the size of the graphics window.

-ADDING NEW BOOKS: If a user would like to add a new .txt book, they can do so by placing a .txt file in one of the directories placed in the directory named bookshelves.
+ADDING NEW BOOKS:
+If a user would like to add a new .txt book, they can do so by placing a .txt file in one of the directories placed in the directory named bookshelves.
 The book's name <bookname> must be uniquely named with alphanumeric characters.
 Furthermore, a file of the form <bookname>.json must be created based on the examples